yasirismail009/FE-TEST/README.md

-# Modern Blog Platform
+# Modern POSTS TEST Platform

-A feature-rich blog platform built with Next.js 13+, React Query, and Tailwind CSS.
+A feature-rich POSTS platform built with Next.js 13+, React Query, and Tailwind CSS.
 This application provides a modern, responsive interface for creating, reading, updating, and deleting blog posts with rich text editing capabilities.

 ## 🚀 Features